deepgram/web-next/content/blog/posts/how-to-get-a-job-in-deep-learning/index.md

 * The University of Wisconsin has a nice, [one-webpage overview of neural networks](http://pages.cs.wisc.edu/~bolo/shipyard/neural/local.html).
 * [Brandon Rohrer](https://twitter.com/_brohrer_), Microsoft's principal data scientist, gave a talk that aims to explain and demystify deep learning without using fancy math or computer jargon at the Boston Open Data Science conference.
 He has the [video and slides on this page](http://brohrer.github.io/deep_learning_demystified.html).
 * Deep learning pioneer [Geoffrey Hinton](https://twitter.com/geoff_hinton) was the first to demonstrate the use of backpropogation algorithms for training deep neural networks.
 He now leads some of Google's AI research efforts when he's not attending to academic responsibilities at the University of Toronto.
-He gave a brief but illuminating talk on ["How Neural Networks Really Work"](https://www.youtube.com/watch?v=l2dVjADTEDU) that we really like.
-You can also find a list of his papers on DL "without much math" on his [faculty page](http://www.cs.toronto.edu/~hinton/).
+You can find a list of his papers on DL "without much math" on his [faculty page](http://www.cs.toronto.edu/~hinton/).
-* [Steve Jurvetson](https://twitter.com/dfjsteve), the founding partner of DFJ, a large Silicon Valley venture capital firm, led a panel discussion at the Stanford Graduate School of Business on the subject.
+* Steve Jurvetson, the founding partner of DFJ, a large Silicon Valley venture capital firm, led a panel discussion at the Stanford Graduate School of Business on the subject.
 If you're interested in learning about deep learning from the perspective of some startup founders and engineers implementing DL in industry, [check out the video](https://www.youtube.com/watch?v=czLI3oLDe8M).

 **If you just want to dive right in and are comfortable with some math, simple code examples, and discussions of applying DL in practice** check out Stanford grad [Andrej Karpathy](https://twitter.com/karpathy?)'s blog post on "[The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)".